azeemnow/Network_Forensic_Processing_Analysis_NFPA/README.md

 The script will ask you to provide a unique case number:
 The script will ask you to provide a full-path to the evidence PCAP file.
+ - Please note, tab-complete option is not available It is advised that you collect the full-path to your evidence prior launching the script.